 Demonstrating Value offers simple management solutions that enable you to use information and data more effectively to run your organization, plan for the future and show your value to the community.
 Demonstrating Value combines performance monitoring with social impact evaluation in a compact and powerful communication tool.

-View it here to read the latest from DV.
+You can read the latest newsletter here.
 Subscribe now stay up-to-date with Demonstrating Value.
 (Use the form to the left)

 After a certain point, and perhaps dozens and even hundreds of versions of spreadsheets, there comes a time to contemplate whether there is an easier way to track data.
 You know that countless hours can be spent finding and making sense of data when it comes time for planning, budgeting, and in even day to day activities like sales.
 But it can be hard to understand the full costs involved in acquiring software and how they relate to your ability to save staff time (and put it to other uses), as well as improving your relationships that ultimately relate to you bottom line(s).